 Saving for the future

-The savings you’ll need and the expenses of raising a child will also depend on your work, family and friend support, retirement goals and other priorities.
+The savings you’ll need and the expenses of raising a child in Canada will also depend on your work, family and friend support, retirement goals and other priorities.
 Remember that the most important things kids need are love and stability—which are free.

 Ultimately, having a baby is an emotional decision, not just a financial one.
 But it helps to have a picture of the spending involved so you can create a realistic budget and start saving.